-|Status||Advanced exploration project with +1 Moz of open-pit gold reserves (historical) at 1.4 g/t|
+|Status||Advanced exploration project with approximately 1 Moz of Indicated open-pit gold resources|

 The 100% owned Goldfields Project, located in northern Saskatchewan, Canada, is Fortune Bay's most advanced gold asset.

-The Project has a history of gold production (64,000 oz Au produced between 1939 to 1942), numerous exploration drilling campaigns (~80,000 metres of drilling in ~675 drill holes) and various mining studies (including a 2007 Feasibility Study for the Box deposit prepared for GLR Resources Inc. that prepared in accordance with NI 43-101).
+The Project has a history of gold production (64,000 oz produced between 1939 to 1942), numerous exploration drilling campaigns (over 1,000 drill holes) and various historical mining studies (including the 2007 Feasibility Study for the Box deposit and the 2011 PFS for the Box and Athona deposits that were prepared in accordance with NI 43-101).
 The Box open-pit mine and mill development is permitted having received Ministerial approval under the Environmental Assessment Act in May 2008.
-The 9,500 hectare Goldfields property presents numerous exploration opportunities, including the potential to expand the Box and Athona deposits and discover additional resources at several other gold prospects and occurrences.
+The Project presents numerous exploration opportunities, including the potential to expand the Box and Athona deposits and discover additional resources at several other gold prospects and occurrences.

 The technical and scientific information for the Goldfields Project has been reviewed and approved by Dale Verran, M.Sc., P.Geo., Chief Executive Officer for Fortune Bay Corp., who is a Qualified Person as defined by NI 43-101.
 Mr. Verran is an employee of Fortune Bay and is not independent of the Company under NI 43-101.